Equity index future returns #

 start=start_date,

-title="Cumulative returns on main local-currency equity index future, % of notional",
+title="Cumulative returns on main local-currency equity index futures, % of notional",

 title_fontsize=27,